Bug #5334

 A copy of your log and the steps to reproduce together with a savegame would be most welcome, however, we cannot reproduce and verify issues that use any kind of addon due to the possible "other" variables they might introduce.

-#2 Updated by featherwinglove about 9 years ago
+#2 Updated by featherwinglove over 9 years ago

 I do have Kerbal Engineer as you can see in the screenshot, and the orbit is at very low eccentricity, but I didn't realize this until after you mentioned it since it was not an objective of my flying at the time.
 I wouldn't classify this sort of flying as "incredibly hard" without mods since jitteringly low eccentricities can easily be done by equalizing apoapsis and periapsis altitude from the Map view.
 Polar orbits are a bit harder since the last little bit can only be done by observing Free camera and Navball rotation speeds at polar passage.

-#3 Updated by featherwinglove about 9 years ago
+#3 Updated by featherwinglove over 9 years ago

 I went over my report again and remembered that most of these messages were generated while Satellite 3 was in powered flight and none while I was logged into the low-eccentricity Mun 1 (I wanted to put it in a polar orbit, but I missed it deliberately to avoid #5305.)
 I just checked my latest run (no crash) log, an I got a crap-tonne of the stuff in the powered flight of suborbital tourism vehicle "Naddie 1", attaching files.